LarsDenBakker/blog-posts/developing-without-a-build/es-dev-server.md

 # Developing Without a Build: es-dev-server
-This article is part of a series on developing without a build.
-See the general introduction for more information:
+This article is part of a series on developing without a build:
-(TODO)
+- Introduction
+- es-dev-server (this article)
+- Testing (coming soon!)

+In the introduction we looked into different workflows and browser APIs.
+In this article we will look into how we can set up `es-dev-server`, and how it helps with development without a build.

+## es-dev-server

-[es-dev-server](https://www.npmjs.com/package/es-dev-server) is a composable web server, designed to help development without any build step.
-It improves developer productivity with features such as caching, reloading on file changes, SPA routing, node resolve bare imports and compatibility modes to support older browsers.
+[es-dev-server](https://www.npmjs.com/package/es-dev-server) is a composable web server that focuses on developer productivity when developing with a build.
+Through options, you can opt into features such as caching, reloading on file changes, SPA routing, resolving bare module imports and compatibility modes to support older browsers.

 ## Setup
 To start let's create an empty npm project and install `es-dev-server`: